geritapan/geritapan/README.md

 i sometimes say **RECLAIMABLE** slurs + make dark/sexual jokes with my friends , if u need me to not bring up a topic just let me know so i dont mess up ^_^

-please dont exclude me, it makes me feel bad, i dont take rejection very well

-i have social anxietu, so i act odd around new people til i get to know you
+i have social anxiety, so i act odd around new people til i get to know you

 i suffer from mental health issues + im neurodivergent

-im a selective sharing yumeshipper with shadow the hedgehog and poland from hetalia ^w^ (i typically dont harass or block people)
+im a nonsharing yumeshipper with shadow the hedgehog and poland from hetalia (anti-harassment!! harassing ur doubles is stupid)

 ![](https://media1.tenor.com/m/NKbS9pknHk4AAAAC/2p-hetalia-2p-lietpol.gif)